-Orioles love dark fruit but are attracted by the orange.
-The feeder I use has two pegs for the oranges and a cup for the grape jelly that they actually eat.
+Orioles love dark fruit but are attracted by the color orange.
+The feeder I use has two pegs for the orange halves and a cup for the grape jelly that they actually eat.
 The orange also attracts other birds including hummingbirds.

 Here are a few pictures from last year when the Orioles were feasting at our feeder.